 Once we have made an investment, we seek to hold it for the long-term.
 Our long-term strategy is inspired by Albert Einstein who said, “Compound interest is the eighth wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.”

-Don’t Lose Money: Preservation of capital is paramount to long-term investment results as illustrated by a simple mathematical principle: while a 50 percent loss reduces $1 of capital to 50 cents, a 100 percent gain is then necessary to recover the initial $1 of capital.
+Invert, Always Invert: Preservation of capital is paramount to long-term investment results as illustrated by a simple mathematical principle: while a 50 percent loss reduces $1 of capital to 50 cents, a 100 percent gain is then necessary to recover the initial $1 of capital.
 Moreover, this phenomenon expands in a non-linear fashion: for example, a 400 percent gain is required to offset an 80 percent loss.
-Carl Jacobi’s quip “invert, always invert!” may aptly apply to investing, for the best way to make money is first not to lose it.
+Carl Jacobi’s quip “invert, always invert!” may apply to investing, for the best way to make money is first not to lose it.

 So, no matter how outstanding a business may be, we will only commit capital when we believe the market offers us a large discount to intrinsic value.
 In other words, we need a margin of safety at the time of purchase.

-Never Forget Tussman: Knowledge acquired through intensive research is a critical element in minimizing risk.
+Never Forget Tussman: Knowledge acquired through a multidisciplinary approach is essential to understanding the world and to minimizing risk.
 Our extensive network of fellow investors, analysts, executives, and business owners help in idea generation and due diligence.

 We strive to be open-minded in order to understand all the major factors that might affect the outcome of an investment.
 Our goal is to eliminate blind spots.
 Our research process is inspired by the late Joseph Tussman who said, “What the pupil must learn, if he learns anything at all, is that the world will do most of the work for you, provided you cooperate with it by identifying how it really works and aligning with those realities.”